pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 # Using Hashicorp Vault

-This provides details for using Hashicorp Vault and secrets with Ping Identity DevOps Images.
+This documentation provides details for using Hashicorp Vault and secrets with Ping Identity DevOps Images.

 ## What You'll Do